Expressivity of Spiking Neural Networks: Proofs

 Thus, we conclude that $\Phi = \Phi^L \bullet \cdots \bullet \Phi^1$ realizes $\mathcal{R}_\Psi$ on $[a,b]$, as desired.
 The complexity of $\Phi$ in the number of layers and neurons is given by

 and

 \end{proof}

 \begin{remark} Note that the delays play no significant role in the proof of the above theorem.
 Nevertheless, they can be employed to alter the timing of spikes, consequently impacting the firing time and the resulting output.
 However, the exact function of delays requires further investigation.
-The primary objective is to present a construction that proves the existence of a spiking network capable of accurately reproducing the output of any ReLU network. \end{remark}
+The primary objective is to present a construction that proves the existence of an LSNN capable of accurately reproducing the output of any ReLU network. \end{remark}